Jfschoellkopf/AzureLab/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- What is the main advantage of automating configuration with Ansible?
-  Ansible will quickly make changes to the system, rather than doing each one manually.
+No configuration was performed manually, which is advantageous because Ansible will quickly make changes to the system, rather than doing each one manually.

 The playbook implements the following tasks:
 In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc.